 If your pet has been in a fight with another animal, wear gloves to handle it.
 Isolate your pet from other animals and people for several hours.
 Call your veterinarian right away.
-Vaccinated pets will need a booster dose of rabies vaccine within five days.
-Unvaccinated animals exposed to a known or suspected rabid animal must be confined for six months or humanely destroyed.
+Vaccinated pets will need a booster dose of rabies vaccine within 96 hours.
+Unvaccinated animals exposed to a known or suspected rabid animal must be confined for four months or humanely destroyed.

 How can I protect my family from rabies?

 Do not feed, touch or adopt wild animals, stray dogs or cats.

 Be sure your dogs and cats are up-to-date on their rabies vaccinations.
 Indiana state law requires a current vaccination for all cats, dogs and ferrets beginning at three months of age.
 Vaccinated pets serve as a buffer between rabid wildlife and humans.
 Protecting your pet also reduces your risk of exposure to rabies.
 Pets too young to be vaccinated should be kept indoors.